oddbird/css-sandbox/src/sasslike/mixins-functions.md

 }
 ```

-The only complexity here
-is how that logic interacts with
-a registered property syntax.
-The value `100% - 50%` is not a valid
-`<percentage>` value,
-while `calc(100% - 50%)` is.
-In order to define a parameter
-with a registered syntax
-that accepts a calculation,
+To take it farther,
 we would need to expose the `<calc-sum>`
 grammar as a valid syntax
 for authors to use.

 It might also be worth considering
-what other syntax productions would be useful to expose --
+what other syntax/types would be useful to expose --
 either for parameters specifically,
 or for property registration more generally.
 It seems ideal to me